-During 2019 the remuneration to the CEO amounted to SEK 1,757 thousand.
+During 2020 the remuneration to the CEO amounted to SEK 2,099 thousand, of which SEK 377 thousand constitutes a bonus.
 The CEO is remunerated in USD and the monthly remuneration amounts to USD 15 thousand, which includes taxes and social security fees.
 There are no other benefits and there are no pension payments in favour of the CEO.